IBM/aspera-cli/docs/README.erb.md

 Although the file is a standard YAML file, <%=tool%> provides commands to read and modify it using the `config` command.

-All options for <%=tool%> can be set on command line, or by env vars, or using [Option Preset](#option-preset)' in the configuration file.
+All options for <%=tool%> can be set on command line, or by env vars, or using [Option Preset](#option-preset) in the configuration file.

-A configuration file provides a way to define default values, especially for authentication parameters, thus avoiding to always having to specify those parameters on the command line.
+A configuration file provides a way to define default values, especially for authentication options, thus avoiding to always having to specify those options on the command line.

 The default configuration file is: `$HOME/.aspera/<%=cmd%>/config.yaml` (this can be overridden with option `--config-file=path` or equivalent env var).

-The configuration file is simply a catalog of pre-defined lists of options, called: [Option Preset](#option-preset)'.
-Then, instead of specifying some common options on the command line (e.g. address, credentials), it is possible to invoke the ones of a [Option Preset](#option-preset)' (e.g. `mypreset`) using the option: `-Pmypreset` or `--preset=mypreset`.
+The configuration file is simply a catalog of pre-defined lists of options, called: [Option Preset](#option-preset).
+Then, instead of specifying some common options on the command line (e.g. address, credentials), it is possible to invoke the ones of a [Option Preset](#option-preset) (e.g. `mypreset`) using the option: `-Pmypreset` or `--preset=mypreset`.

 #### Option Preset

-A [Option Preset](#option-preset)' is simply a collection of parameters and their associated values in a named section in the configuration file.
+A [Option Preset](#option-preset) is simply a collection of options and their associated values in a named section in the configuration file.

-A named [Option Preset](#option-preset)' can be modified directly using <%=tool%>, which will update the configuration file :
+A named [Option Preset](#option-preset) can be modified directly using <%=tool%>, which will update the configuration file :

 ```bash
 <%=cmd%> config preset set|delete|show|initialize|update <option preset>
 ```

-The command `update` allows the easy creation of [Option Preset](#option-preset)' by simply providing the options in their command line format, e.g. :
+The command `update` allows the easy creation of [Option Preset](#option-preset) by simply providing the options in their command line format, e.g. :

 ```bash
 <%=cmd%> config preset update demo_server --url=ssh://demo.asperasoft.com:33001 --username=asperaweb --password=my_password_here --ts=@json:'{"precalculate_job_size":true}'
 ```

-- This creates a [Option Preset](#option-preset)' `demo_server` with all provided options.
+- This creates a [Option Preset](#option-preset) `demo_server` with all provided options.

-The command `set` allows setting individual options in a [Option Preset](#option-preset)'.
+The command `set` allows setting individual options in a [Option Preset](#option-preset).

 ```bash
 <%=cmd%> config preset set demo_server password my_password_here
 ```

-The command `initialize`, like `update` allows to set several parameters at once, but it deletes an existing configuration instead of updating it, and expects a [`Hash` Extended Value](#extended-value-syntax).
+The command `initialize`, like `update` allows to set several options at once, but it deletes an existing configuration instead of updating it, and expects a [`Hash` Extended Value](#extended-value-syntax).

 ```bash
 <%=cmd%> config preset initialize demo_server @json:'{"url":"ssh://demo.asperasoft.com:33001","username":"asperaweb","password":"my_pass_here","ts":{"precalculate_job_size":true}}'